graphql-compose/graphql-compose-mongoose/README.md

 ```
 That's all!
 You think that is to much code?
 I don't think so, because by default internally was created about 30 graphql types (for input, sorting, filtering).
-So you will need much-much more lines of code to implement all this CRUD operations by hands.
+So you will need much much more lines of code to implement all these CRUD operations by hands.

 Customization options